datawire/datawire-connect/0.4/_sources/cli/inviteUser.txt

 --no-svc
 &&&&&&&&

 Optional.
-Indicates that the invited user should not be able to create services within the organization
+Indicates that the invited user should not be able to create or use services within the organization.

 Equivalent Options
 %%%%%%%%%%%%%%%%%%